 Staring into space is powerful brain-building time—hang a “do not disturb” sign on the crib, and let baby muse.

-Have you noticed when you turn on a screen in a room full of children (or adults—’fess up!) all eyes lock on and lips lock shut?
+Have you noticed when you turn on a screen in a room full of children (or adults) all eyes lock on and lips lock shut?
 It’s human nature.
 Screens are highly stimulating devices.
-Unfortunately, this is not the kind of mental stimulation a child’s developing brain craves, especially during his first five years.
+Unfortunately, this is not the kind of mental stimulation a new baby’s developing brain craves, especially during his first five years.

 Despite the popularity of educational programming and apps developed with the intention of improving a tot’s mental focus, the opposite often happens.
 The rapid image change on most shows, apps and video games sets the entertainment bar high for budding brains.
 One popular children’s educational program about farm life flashes through roughly seven scene changes every 20 seconds.
 “Send your kid to school a few years later to study farm animals, and at school it becomes boring—the lessons are too slow,” says Straub.